beeeeez/ptclinic/README.md

 - [x] For the “Provider ID” they want to keep the field, but rename it as “PT of Record”, which is usual in the field.
 - [x] Since we already removed the fields “Diagnose”, and merged it with “Medical history” and moved the “Medications” to the Demographics section, those fields will NOT appear here.
 - [x] For the “Patient Visit Information” screen, which is the first visit that appears when you create a patient, please call it “PT Evaluation” – we think it is clear this way.
 Also,
+- [x] Add the fields a) Medical History/Diagnosis, and b) Medications to be entered after the Demographics information.
+Maybe it would be to add another screen after the Emergency Contact and Caregiver Name info.
+The goal is to get someone to enter that info from the agency’s records when they create a new patient record.
+- [x] The second request related to this is to make these 2 fields above appear on the “Patient Profile” screen, under Diagnosis and PT Goals.
+See the attachment for clarification.
+- [x] On the Emergency Contact and Caregiver name, make the address and information optional.
+Not everyone has all the info and the agency thinks the Caregiver in this situation is the nurse from APRI, so no need to track all of the info.

 ### Intial Visit Form